Götheborg (ship): Name

 The correct name for the replica of the ship is the Götheborg III.
-It is a replica of the Götheborg I which sank outside Gothenburg in 1745.
-A second ship the Götheborg II was built in Gothenburg in 1786.
+It is a replica of the Götheborg (I) which sank outside Gothenburg in 1745.
+A second ship the Götheborg (II) was built in Gothenburg in 1786.
 It was the largest of all the SOIC vessels and it made three journeys to Canton: 2 February 1788–13 May 1790, 13 November 1791–12 June 1793, and on 5 December 1795, the ship sailed for Canton but was lost at Cape Town on 8 March 1796, on the way out from Gothenburg.

 Crew

 When leaving its home port the original ship could have over 130 crew members.
-This number of hands was necessary since many of the sailors died from diseases or disappeared during storms.
 Even though it was a high risk job under difficult conditions, the company did not have any problems recruiting sailors for these well paid jobs.
 Many of the recruits were poor young men, sons of farmers, seeking opportunity to become wealthy.
 The replica has a crew of 80 sailors.